 7. Aeon Flux

 Head-to-toe blue may seem like a complicated feat, but can actually be quite easy to recreate.
-Hunt down a blue body suit, or dye a white one using Rit or a similar at-home fabric dye product.
-The make up will be the most challenging part, and luckily this video tutorial is available to share some tips.
+Hunt down a blue bodysuit, or dye a white one using Rit or a similar at-home fabric dye product.
+The makeup will be the most challenging part, and luckily the video tutorial below is available to share some tips.

 Rocking a vintage look like Yori from the original TRON will be a huge hit with sci-fi enthusiasts.
-The helmet and LED lights are striking and bold and tame the the overt sexiness of the white, skin tight bodysuit.
-Make this costume yourself using battery operated lights, which can found at some local costume shops or online.
+The helmet and LED lights are striking and bold and tame the overt sexiness of the white, skin-tight bodysuit.
+Make this costume yourself using battery-operated lights, which can found at some local costume shops or online.

 10. Tank Girl